-Years after Westgate, Kenya reacts swiftly to similar attack
+Kenya still hunts for explosives after deadly hotel attack

 - Trump invokes one of the worst Native American massacres to mock Elizabeth Warren

+The Kenya Red Cross said no one appeared to be missing after scores of cases had been “closed positively.”
+Some family members had struggled to locate relatives, some of whom fled the complex without phones and other belongings.

+President Uhuru Kenyatta on Wednesday declared that the security operation to retake the complex was over, around 20 hours after the attack started.

-The al-Shabab group claimed responsibility, showing it can still strike despite heavy military pressure in Somalia.
+With the attack, al-Shabab showed it can still strike despite heavy pressure by U.S., Somali and African Union forces against its strongholds in neighboring Somalia.

+While U.S. airstrikes have degraded al-Shabab’s ability to operate by keeping its fighters on the run, it is still capable of carrying out spectacular acts of violence in retaliation for Kenya sending troops to Somalia to fight it.
+The Islamic extremist group also carried out the assault on Kenya’s Garissa University in 2015 that claimed 147 lives, mostly students.

+This week’s bloodshed in Kenya’s capital appeared designed to inflict maximum damage to the country’s image of stability and its tourism industry, an important source of revenue.